peterhinch/micropython-async/v3/docs/DRIVERS.md

  `delta` being the signed difference between the current value and the previous one.
 Further args may be appended by the following.
  9. `args=()` An optional tuple of positionl args for the callback.
+ 10. `delay=100` After motion is detected the driver waits for `delay` ms before reading the current position.
+A delay can be used to limit the rate at which the callback is invoked.
+This is a minimal approach.
+See [this script](https://github.com/peterhinch/micropython-async/blob/master/v3/primitives/tests/encoder_stop.py) for a way to create a callback which runs only when the encoder stops moving.

  Synchronous method:
  * `value` No args.
 Returns an integer being the virtual encoder's current value.

-Class variable:
- * `delay=100` After motion is detected the driver waits for `delay` ms before reading the current position.
-A delay can be used to limit the rate at which the callback is invoked.
-This is a minimal approach.
-See [this script](https://github.com/peterhinch/micropython-async/blob/master/v3/primitives/tests/encoder_stop.py) for a way to create a callback which runs only when the encoder stops moving.

 Not all combinations of arguments make mathematical sense.
 The order in which operations are applied is: